 Resource Leaders: Certified Adult Volunteers who assist project leaders in subject matter areas.
 Resource leaders provide subject matter, training and guidance for project leaders. http://4h.ucanr.edu/files/4773.doc

-State 4-H Office: The collection of paid staff that provide leadership to the delivery of a statewide program a the county level in the given state.
+State 4-H Office: The staff that provide leadership to the delivery of a statewide program at the county level in the given state.
 The staff in the State 4-H Office help to plan, direct and provide resources to guide the 4-H YDP within the state. http://4h.ucanr.edu/Administration/StateOffice/

-Science, Engineering, and Technology (SET): Programprojects and activities engage youth in hands-on, inquiry-based learning in a positive youth development context.
-Through participation, youth improve their science, engineering, and technology knowledge, skills and abilities.
-SET is not a new project or program, but rather an emphasis on strengthening 4-H projects in animal science, biological sciences, earth sciences, plant sciences, environmental education, engineering, and technology. http://4h.ucanr.edu/Projects/SET/
+Science, Technology, Engineering, and Math (STEM): Through participation, youth improve their science, technology, engineering, and math knowledge, skills and abilities.
+STEM is one of the main project areas that 4-H projects fall under.
+4-H projects include animal science, biological sciences, earth sciences, plant sciences, environmental education, engineering, and technology.

-Sectional 4-H Presentation (Field) Day: A chance for the county gold medal winners to compete against the gold medal winners of other counties in presentations, public speaking, cultural arts and song leading "Share the Fun" activities.
-All 4-H members may participate in other activities such as judging contests, impromptu speaking contest, etc., which are conducted as part of this event. http://4h.ucanr.edu/Programs/Events/SectionalPresDays/
+4-H Presentation Day: A chance for the county gold medal winners to compete against the gold medal winners of other counties in presentations, public speaking, cultural arts and song leading "Share the Fun" activities.
+All 4-H members may participate in other activities such as judging contests, impromptu speaking contest, etc., which are conducted as part of State Field Day.

 Share the Fun: Countywide activity/competition where clubs prepare and present skits.
-Gold awarded winners advance to a Sectional 4-H Presentation Day and potentially State 4-H Presentation Day.
+Gold awarded winners advance to an Area 4-H Presentation Day and potentially State 4-H Presentation Day.

 Showmanship: The overall appearance and behavior of the participating 4-H member in such activities as livestock showmanship (4-H Fair and other events), Favorite Foods Day and Fashion Revue.